Hertie School

-The Hertie School (until 2019 Hertie School of Governance) is a German private, independent graduate school for governance (public policy, international affairs and data science) located in Berlin's Friedrichstraße.
-Hertie School is according to the QS rankings, ranked as one of the most prestigious public policy schools in the world.

-It is accredited to confer master's and doctoral degrees.
-Half of the students in the Hertie School come from abroad, with more than 95 countries represented among alumni and currently enrolled students.
+The Hertie School (until 2019 Hertie School of Governance) is a German private, independent graduate school for governance (public policy, international affairs and data science) located in Berlin.
+Hertie School is accredited to confer master's and doctoral degrees.
+Half of the school's students are international, with more than 95 countries represented among alumni and currently enrolled students.
 The working language is English.

 The research focus of the Hertie School, which has existed since its founding, lies in the analysis of the conditions, structures and dynamics of governance.

 Since 2018, the Hertie School has established five research centres (Centres of Competence) that focus on future key governance challenges: the Centre for International Security, the Centre for Digital Governance, the Centre for Fundamental Rights, the Jacques Delors Centre and the Centre for Sustainability (from 2021).
 Additionally, the School's Data Science Lab uses research in data science and artificial intelligence (AI) to tackle major societal problems.

 History

-The Hertie School was founded by the Hertie Foundation, located in Frankfurt.
+The Hertie School was founded by the Hertie Foundation, which is based in Frankfurt.
+The Hertie Foundation was named after the Hertie department store, which in turn was named after its founder Hermann Tietz (Her-Tie).
+The last owner of the Hertie department store provided the funds used to create the Hertie Foundation.

 The school was established in 2003 as one of the first European professional schools for public policy.
 Since 2008 it has been located in the Quartier 110 building on Friedrichstrasse in Berlin.
 The first study program offered was the Master of Public Policy (MPP).
 In 2015, the Master of International Affairs (MIA) was added.
-The Master of Data will be set up in 2021.
+The Master of Data Science was set up in 2021.

-In February 2005, the Hertie School was awarded state recognition as college of higher education by the Berlin Ministry of Science, Research, and Culture (Senatsverwaltung für Wissenschaft, Forschung und Kultur).
-The work of the Hertie School is based on four pillars: Research, Degree Programmes (Master of Public Policy, Master of International Affairs, Executive Master of Public Administration, Master of Data Science for Public Policy (from September 2021), and the Berlin School for Transnational Studies), Executive Education, and Knowledge Transfer.
+In February 2005, the Hertie School was awarded state recognition as a college of higher education by the Berlin Ministry of Science, Research, and Culture (Senatsverwaltung für Wissenschaft, Forschung und Kultur).

 In October 2017, the Hertie School once again received full accreditation to confer doctoral degrees for another ten years.